 List of whale shark tour companies in Oslob, Cebu

 There is plenty of companies offering the whale sharks tour in Oslob.
 Some are cheaper than others.
 But, they all offer the same thing so I wouldn’t worry about booking an expensive one!

 Here are some of the popular whale shark tour companies in Oslob;

 Where to stay in Oslob?

-- Luxury – AJ’s Place Beach Resort – AJ’s offers air conditioned rooms, with a flat screen TV and private bathrooms.
+- Luxury – AJ’s Place Beach Resort (BEST ROOMS) – AJ’s offers air-conditioned rooms, with a flat-screen TV and private bathrooms.
 The staff are very accommodating and the facilities are superb, with free wifi throughout the property and breakfast available.
 Book Room: Aj’s Resort Oslob

 - Perfect Location – The amazing Way Shack Design hostel has an epic rooftop design for you to relax on the roof with epic views and a cocktail.
 You can enjoy some amazing Filipino food at the onsite restaurant, making this one of the top places to stay Oslob.
 Book Room: Oslob Way Shack Design